 25 till the top of the hour.

-All right, we got uh Alexandria Acasio Cortez now out with her Green New Deal bill.
+We got Alexandria Ocasio-Cortez now out with her Green New Deal bill.

-It's gonna have it's gonna eliminate all fossil fuels in ten years.
+It's going to have, it's going to eliminate all fossil fuels in 10 years.

-It's gonna offer a job to every American guaranteed at a sustaining wage, guaranteed with family and medical leave, with vacations, with retirement security, uh higher education, trade schools.
+It's going to offer a job to every American, guaranteed at a sustaining wage, guaranteed with family and medical leave, with vacations, with retirement security, higher education, trade schools.

 Now the government will take us from pre-kindergarten all the way up through in college and beyond.